intelsdi-x/snap-plugin-collector-disk/README.md

 /intel/procfs/disk/\<disk_device\>/time_write | the average time for a write operation to complete in the last interval.

 Plugin has ability to read metrics from `diskstats` file for kernel 2.6+ or from `partitions` for older kernel versions.
-Path to above files can be provided in configuration in task manifest as `procfs_path`.
+Path to above files can be provided in configuration in task manifest as `proc_path`.
 If configuration is not provided, plugin will try to read from default locations which are `/proc/diskstats` or `/proc/partitions` respectively.

 Data type of all above metrics is float64.